Tecnoglass (NASDAQ:TGLS) Releases FY 2021 Earnings Guidance

+Tecnoglass (NASDAQ:TGLS) last posted its earnings results on Friday, May 7th.
+The company reported $0.35 EPS for the quarter, beating the Zacks’ consensus estimate of $0.22 by $0.13.
+Tecnoglass had a net margin of 12.83% and a return on equity of 26.19%.
+Analysts forecast that Tecnoglass will post 1.16 EPS for the current year.

-A number of equities research analysts have recently issued reports on the company.
-Zacks Investment Research upgraded Tecnoglass from a hold rating to a buy rating and set a $18.00 price objective on the stock in a research note on Wednesday, May 12th.
-Raymond James upgraded Tecnoglass from an outperform rating to a strong-buy rating and increased their price target for the company from $10.00 to $15.00 in a research note on Monday.
-Robert W. Baird increased their price target on Tecnoglass from $14.00 to $18.00 and gave the company an outperform rating in a research note on Monday, May 10th.
-DA Davidson increased their price target on Tecnoglass from $12.00 to $14.00 and gave the company a buy rating in a research note on Tuesday, March 30th.
-Finally, B. Riley increased their price target on Tecnoglass from $14.00 to $17.00 and gave the company a buy rating in a research note on Monday, May 10th.
-Five analysts have rated the stock with a buy rating and one has issued a strong buy rating to the stock.
-The stock presently has a consensus rating of Buy and an average price target of $15.33.
+A number of analysts recently weighed in on the stock.
+Raymond James upgraded shares of Tecnoglass from an outperform rating to a strong-buy rating and increased their price target for the stock from $10.00 to $15.00 in a research note on Monday, May 17th.
+Robert W. Baird increased their price target on shares of Tecnoglass from $14.00 to $18.00 and gave the stock an outperform rating in a research note on Monday, May 10th.
+Zacks Investment Research upgraded shares of Tecnoglass from a hold rating to a buy rating and set a $18.00 price target for the company in a research note on Wednesday, May 12th.
+B. Riley increased their price target on shares of Tecnoglass from $14.00 to $17.00 and gave the stock a buy rating in a research note on Monday, May 10th.
+Finally, Colliers Securities reiterated a buy rating and set a $10.00 price target on shares of Tecnoglass in a research note on Sunday, March 7th.
+Five research analysts have rated the stock with a buy rating and one has given a strong buy rating to the company.
+The stock has an average rating of Buy and an average price target of $15.33.

-The business also recently announced a quarterly dividend, which was paid on Friday, April 30th.
-Stockholders of record on Wednesday, March 31st were issued a dividend of $0.0275 per share.
-This is a positive change from Tecnoglass’s previous quarterly dividend of $0.03.
-This represents a $0.11 annualized dividend and a dividend yield of 0.63%.
-The ex-dividend date of this dividend was Tuesday, March 30th.
-Tecnoglass’s dividend payout ratio is 15.94%.

 In related news, Director Julio A. Torres sold 20,000 shares of the firm’s stock in a transaction dated Thursday, May 13th.
-The stock was sold at an average price of $15.87, for a total value of $317,400.00.
-Following the sale, the director now directly owns 85,520 shares of the company’s stock, valued at $1,357,202.40.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Corporate insiders own 1.60% of the company’s stock.
+The shares were sold at an average price of $15.87, for a total value of $317,400.00.
+Following the completion of the sale, the director now owns 85,520 shares in the company, valued at $1,357,202.40.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+1.60% of the stock is currently owned by company insiders.

+An institutional investor recently raised its position in Tecnoglass stock.
+Morgan Stanley raised its holdings in shares of Tecnoglass Inc. (NASDAQ:TGLS) by 388.2% in the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 5,038 shares of the company’s stock after acquiring an additional 4,006 shares during the quarter.
+Morgan Stanley’s holdings in Tecnoglass were worth $61,000 as of its most recent filing with the Securities and Exchange Commission.
+Institutional investors and hedge funds own 14.87% of the company’s stock.

 Tecnoglass Company Profile